 - interview attire to the homeless,

 - diapers to single parents, and

 - backpacks to US children living in poverty.

 Clothe Your Neighbor as Yourself has clearly been busy making impacts throughout the world.

 CYNY recognizes that their clothing isn’t necessarily cheap.
 That’s because they refuse to cut corners while trying to help people.
 From the farmers who grow the cotton to the seamstresses who create the finished products, CYNY pays fair and ethical wages.

 Each purchase from Clothe Your Neighbor as Yourself provides a school uniform for an impoverished child or gives job training and a professional wardrobe to a homeless person.
 When making a purchase, you get to choose the cause most important to you.

 The company partners with retailers throughout the world.
-The hope is to make a larger impact for those who need it as well as to change the culture of consumerism.
+The hope is to make a larger impact for those who need it and change the culture of consumerism.

 Some companies are becoming more aware of the social and environmental impacts of their clothing.
 It is great to see a company dedicated to using their business for positive social change.